 - Victoria Institute in Caton

-- Outside the shops on Sycamore Road, Brookhouse
+- Close to the shops on Sycamore Road, Brookhouse

 These rails are only as good as the locks and the method you use to secure your bike.
 Make sure you remove valuables from your bike before you leave it as the Parish Council can not be responsible for any loss, however caused.